 Ing-Marie: Crafting Access is a very young program that CHwB Albania started together with the Balkan Museum Network last year.
 Namely, the training is aimed at bringing together local artisans with curators of museums to exchange their learning on accessible re-produced artifacts for education and promotion purposes.
 The further goal with this training is to work with cross-border areas to stimulate good neighborly relations.
 The first training that was held in Gjirokastra last year brought together practitioners from Greece and Albania.

-The war has had its impact on all walks of life.
-However, the heritage craft, or more precisely the techniques of building repair has had their “renaissance” since the war.
+The Balkan Wars has had its impact on all walks of life.
+However, the heritage craft, or more precisely the techniques of building repair has had their "renaissance" since the Balkan wars.
 These skills have been completely brought back because of the need to reconstruct cultural heritage with traditional skills and methods.

 Meg: I know that for a tradition to be designated by UNESCO as an "item of intangible cultural heritage," it needs to be considered as "living" and evolving.
 I was intrigued by learning about a graffiti workshop and to see that students were studying ancient designs to use in this very contemporary way of self-expression.
 Can you describe any ways in which CHwB seeks to engage young people in carrying on cultural traditions?